 top of page

-Meet the Birds of Middle Tennessee Raptor Center
+Meet the Birds of

 "I am the eagle, I live in high country in rocky cathedrals that reach to the sky.
-I am the hawk and there's blood in my feathers, but time is still turning they soon will be dry.
+I am the hawk and there's blood on my feathers, but time is still turning they soon will be dry.
 And all those who see me and all who believe in me, share in the freedom I feel when I fly."

 The Eagle and The Hawk, by John Denver